Skip to main content

 Visit Scotland | Alba

 Sourcing and serving local produce are good for local communities and economies.
-They attract and delights customers, and encourages repeat custom and positive recommendations.
+It attracts and delights customers, and encourages repeat custom and positive recommendations.

 It can also result in higher spending as visitors are prepared to pay more for products with provenance.
 In fact, four in five Scots would like to be able to buy more food and drink produced in Scotland.